 There were so many.
 Their dead fingers clawed the cuffs of Steven’s standard issue BDUs as he climbed from the bar onto a platform above where glasses hung.
 He loaded the shotgun and fired three more slugs.
 He wondered where the other group members were.

 He hadn’t grabbed the bag of shells when he abandoned his place on the bar, and now Steven was out of shells.
-Aiming the AR-15, Steven was able to pick off a few more, but not many.
+Aiming the M16, Steven was able to fell more of the animated cadavers, but not many.
 Not enough.

 A back door broke from its hinges; a dozen bodies poured through, tumbling over each other in a stampede of undead hunger.
 He recognized Jessie, and then he knew.
 He knew what happened to the rest of the group.